AlliedTesting/pgmex-jdbc-perf-test/README.md

 Property Name                   | Property description
 --------------------------------|--------------
-filterFuncNameList| contains a cell array with values from `{'datainsert','fastinsert','batchParamExec'}`, enables displaying results only for methods listed in the cell (but only if are calculated) selfTimeMode| may be `only`, `on` and `off`, `only` means that only "pure" time used immediately for execution of the corresponding method is displayed, for `on` (default) this "pure" time is displayed along with total time including overhead expenses for data preparation before calling each method, `off` switches off displaying of "pure" time xLimVec| two-value vector with limits of x-axis, i.e. with minimal and maximal number of tuples to be displayed yLimVec| two-value vector with limits of y-axis, i.e. with minimal and maximal execution time to be displayed legendLocation| location of legend, see help of the built-in function `"legend"` for details
+filterFuncNameList| contains a cell array with values from `{'datainsert','fastinsert','batchParamExec','fetch','getf'}`, enables displaying results only for methods listed in the cell (but only if are calculated) selfTimeMode| may be `only`, `on` and `off`, `only` means that only "pure" time used immediately for execution of the corresponding method is displayed, for `on` (default) this "pure" time is displayed along with total time including overhead expenses for data preparation before calling each method, `off` switches off displaying of "pure" time xLimVec| two-value vector with limits of x-axis, i.e. with minimal and maximal number of tuples to be displayed yLimVec| two-value vector with limits of y-axis, i.e. with minimal and maximal execution time to be displayed legendLocation| location of legend, see help of the built-in function `"legend"` for details outputDataSize| may be true or false, if true (default), then data sizes (in Gb) are displayed on x-axis along with number of tuples

-Besides, `com.allied.pgmex.perftest.TestCompareWithJDBC.saveFigures` has an additional property named `figureFormatList` with names of formats used for saving of figures, by default it is just `{'jpeg'}`, but many other formats including 'pdf', 'fig' as well as those accepted by the built-in `"saveas"` function may be used.
+Besides, `com.allied.pgmex.perftest.TestCompareWithJDBC.saveFigures` has two additional properties.
+The first one is named `figureFormatList` with names of formats used for saving of figures, by default it is just `{'jpeg'}`, but many other formats including 'pdf', 'fig' as well as those accepted by the built-in `"saveas"` function may be used.
+The second property is `hFigVec`, it should be set by the output of `com.allied.pgmex.perftest.TestCompareWithJDBC.plot`.
+If this property is not given, all the necessary graphs are plotted automatically before saving.
+If `hFigVec` is given, the contents of already existing figures is to be exported to files.
+This property may be useful if you like to adjust these figures manually before saving.

 In conclusion let us consider a couple of examples that demonstrate a usage of these properties: